wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Changelog ==

+=1.1.1=		Renamed the mapping field attachment as featured_image and category as post_category.

 =1.1.0=		Added featured image import feature along with post/page/custom post.

 =1.0.2=		- Bug fixed to recognize the trimmed trailing space in the CSV file